MaklakovSB/AvaloniaMvvmDesktopViewsFactory/README.md

     }
     ```

-5. Modify the ViewModelBase class as follows:
+6. If you are using the NuGet package Avaloniya.ReactiveUI, then change the ViewModelBase class as follows:
     ```csharp
     public class ViewModelBase : ReactiveObject, IUnique
     {